-The Adolescent Health Initiative (AHI), a program of Community Health Services at Michigan Medicine, works to transform the health care landscape to optimize adolescent health and well-being through practice improvement, education, research, and youth and community engagement.
+The Adolescent Health Initiative (AHI), a program of Community Health Services at the University of Michigan Health, works to transform the health care landscape to optimize adolescent health and well-being through practice improvement, education, research, and youth and community engagement.

 We partner with primary care, school-based health, and youth-serving organizations that have spanned over 44 states.
 Our Team develops innovative, evidence-driven interventions through national and local partnerships.

-As an organization, we are guided by our youth council, The Adolescent Champion Teen Advisory Council (TAC TAC), who helps ensure youth voice is at the center of our work.
+As an organization, we are guided by our youth council, AHI’s Teen Advisory Council (TAC TAC), who helps ensure youth voice is at the center of our work.

 To advance innovative adolescent-centered health care through practice improvement, education, research, and youth and community engagement.